-Industries have been fighting a war against corrosion in metal infrastructure, equipment, and products at great expense for generations.
-"The global cost of corrosion is estimated to be U.S.\$2.5 trillion, which is equivalent to 3.4% of the global Gross Domestic Product (GDP) (2013), according to an AMPP IMPACT study to examine the current role of corrosion management in industry and government and to establish best practices.
+Industries have been fighting a war against corrosion in metal infrastructure, equipment and products at great expense for generations.

+The global cost of corrosion is estimated to be \$2.5 trillion, which is equivalent to 3.4% of the global Gross Domestic Product (GDP) (2013), according to a NACE International IMPACT study to examine the current role of corrosion management in industry and government and to establish best practices.